The Grandads of the Atlantic have done it! They have rowed across the Atlantic and become WORLD RECORD holders as the oldest pair to row any ocean!

-The Airborne Forces Security Fund is again making a grant available to veterans of the Battle of Normandy to assist with the cost of their commemorative trip in June 2019.
-The grant is £680 for a veteran, £680 for his wife or partner and £680 if a carer is needed.
-The maximum grant is therefore £2,040.
+The Airborne Forces Security Fund is again making grants available to veterans to assist with the cost of their commemorative trips in 2019.

 Assistance is available for trips to The Rhine Crossing, Normandy and Arnhem in 2019.
 The grant per trip is £480 for a veteran, £480 for his wife or partner and £480 if a carer is needed.
 The maximum grant is therefore £1,440.

 Please complete the relevant application form below and return, together with a copy of your travel documents e.g. ferry or hotel booking, to: